 Some 91 years later, the fifth Astronomer Royal Nevil Maskelyne achieved this long sought objective with the publication of the Nautical Almanac in 1766.
 When used with the simultaneously published Tables Requisite, it allowed a sailor at sea to navigate using the celestial bodies.

-Overseeing the production of annual editions of the almanac remained the responsibility of the Astronomer Royal until 1818 when responsibility passed to Thomas Young, the holder of the new post of Superintendent of the Nautical Almanac, who reported to the Board of Longitude.
+The Board of Longitude was responsible for overseeing the production of annual editions of the Almanac until 1828.
+In practice, it was the Astronomer Royal who carried this responsibility and oversaw production until 1818 when responsibility passed to Thomas Young, the holder of the new post of Superintendent of the Nautical Almanac, who reported to the Board.
 Young was succeeded in 1829 by John Pond, the Astronomer Royal.
 Pond was rapidly followed in 1831 by William Stratford.
 It was Stratford, who in 1832, set up the Nautical Almanac Office (NAO) to oversee the Almanac’s production, with the Superintendent now reporting to the Admiralty.
+Click here for a full list of the Premises of (HM) Nautical Almanac Office since its creation in 1832

 In August 1939, HMNAO moved from the Royal Naval College in Greenwich where it had been since 1922, to Devonport House between the College and Greenwich Park.
 A few weeks later, the Second World War began.
 With boxes still unpacked, HMNAO was given orders to join the Hydrographic Department at the Admiralty’s evacuation headquarters in ‘town AA9’.
 Although the staff didn’t know it at the time, this turned out to be City of Bath.